 Early 20thC clinker built, copper fastened ships lifeboat to the 11,019gt Norwegian oil tanker M/T Arne Kjøde which was herself built by Deutsche Werft AG, Betrieb Finkenwärder, Hamburg in 1938.

 This lifeboat was used in earnest when the M/T Arne Kjøde was torpedoed by U-41 (Commander Kapitänleutnant Gustav-Adolf Mugler) north west of the Outer Hebrides on the 12 November 1939.
-Of the ship’s complement, 5 died and 34 survived.
+Of the ship’s complement, 5 died and 35 survived.
 At the time of the sinking the M/T Arne Kjøde was a ‘neutral’ vessel and unescorted.
 M/T Arne Kjøde was the first Norwegian ship to be torpedoed without warning and sunk in WW2 (it was not the first Norwegian ship to be sunk in WW2 as another Norwegian ship had already sunk after hitting a German mine).

 The sinking of the M/T Arne Kjøde was to be cited as an ‘atrocity’ during the post-war Nuremburg trial of Admiral Donitz, Norway having been a neutral country at the time of the sinking.

 The Arne Kjøde departed Aruba (Southern Caribbean) on the 27th October 1939 bound for Nyborg (Denmark) with a cargo of gasoil.
 The passage was uneventful until the 12th November when, NNW of the Outer Hebrides, the ship was hit by a torpedo, from a U-boat, which caused a mighty explosion.
 The crew all rushed to the lifeboat deck aft and begun to swing out the two lifeboats.
 The ship broke in two just aft of the midships bridge and the two sections floated away from each other.